Evolving Scientific Discovery by Unifying Data and Background Knowledge with AI Hilbert

 Low-rank matrix completion consists of computing a matrix of minimal complexity that recovers a given set of observations as accurately as possible.
 Unfortunately, existing methods for matrix completion are heuristics that, while highly scalable and often identifying high-quality solutions, do not possess any optimality guarantees.
 We reexamine matrix completion with an optimality-oriented eye.
 We reformulate … Read more

 Network design problems involve constructing edges in a transportation or supply chain network to minimize construction and daily operational costs.
-We study a data-driven version where operational costs are uncertain and estimated on historical data.
-This problem is computationally challenging, and instances with as few as 50 nodes cannot be solved to optimality by current … Read more
+We study a stochastic version where operational costs are uncertain due to fluctuating demand and estimated as a sample average from historical data.
+This problem is computationally challenging, and instances with as few as 100 … Read more

 Sparse PCA With Multiple Components